OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. In the leftmost sidebar, select **API permissions** under **Manage** and select **Add a permission**.
 On the panel that opens, choose **Microsoft Graph** and then choose **Delegated permissions**.

 1. Use the **Select permissions** search box to search for the permissions your add-in needs.
 Select the following.
-Only the first is really required by your add-in itself; but the `profile` and `openid` permissions are required for the Office application to get an access token with user identity to access the middle-tier server.
+Only the first is really required by your add-in itself; but the `profile` and `openid` permissions are required for the Office application to get an access token with user identity to access the ASP.NET Core server.

    - **Files.Read**
    - **profile**